extemporelang/extemporelang.github.io/_docs/guides/sharedsystem.md

 power of Extempore under the hood; but if you just want to fire it up and get people dancing then this is a good way forward 😁

-## Making loops with the pattern language

-loop length always based on the length of first list
-- if other list is shorter, they'll be recycled (but still reset to the beginning once the first loop completes)
-- if other list is longer, the "extra" ones won't be used

-### TODOs

 provide some presets for the synth to get folks started.

 ## Playing & tweaking the analogue synth